jbehley/octree/README.md

 The octree itself has no dependencies.
 However, for compiling the examples, you need [CMake](http://www.cmake.org/) and [Boost C++ library](http://www.boost.org/).
-For building the examples you have to
+For building the examples you have to first build the project:

 ```bash
 mkdir build